Design >

 More or less in order of importance.

 Meaning of words in the language should be close to what they mean in English.
 For example "virtual function" can only be understood after studying OO terminology. "default function" does have a meaning, it avoids required knowledge.
+At the same time, keep the words short, long words are harder to read.
+Make just long enough to have a clear meaning.

 2. Learn from experience